 Except for land and buildings which are measured at fair value, plant and equipment are stated at cost, net of accumulated depreciation and accumulated impairment losses, if any.
-Such cost includes the cost of replacing part of such plant and equipment when that cost is incurred, if the recognition criteria are met.
+Such cost includes the cost of replacing part of such plant and equipment when that cost is incurred if the recognition criteria are met.
 When significant parts of the plant and equipment are required to be replaced at intervals, the Group and the Company depreciate them separately based on their specific useful lives.
 Likewise, when a major inspection is performed, the cost is recognised in the carrying amount of the plant and equipment as a replacement if the recognition criteria are satisfied.
 All other repairs and maintenances costs are recognised in profit or loss as incurred.

-Land and buildings are measured at fair value less accumulated depreciation on buildings and impairment losses recognised at the date of the revaluation.
+Land and buildings are measured at fair value less accumulated depreciation on buildings.
 Valuations are performed frequently (every three years) to ensure that the fair value of a revalued asset does not differ materially from its carrying amount.